 Here’s a great example of a simple CTA:

-Show How Interesting You Are With Education and Volunteer Experience
+Step 6: Show How Interesting You Are With Education and Volunteer Experience

 You exist outside of work!
 Use this section to provide high-level information that points to the human behind the screen.

-Join a board of directors for a non-profit?
+Did you join a board of directors for a non-profit?
 You can flex a little here.

 There are a few key things to avoid, though: